Melody-Lisa/blissboost/README.md

 * [Mini Tales](https://github.com/adampgiles/CI_PP3_MT): Code from this CI project used to create the like buttons functionality.

-* [Stack Overflow](https://stackoverflow.com/questions/29516093/how-to-redirect-to-a-external-404-page-python-flask): This thread was used to create the route for custon 404 page.
+* [Stack Overflow](https://stackoverflow.com/questions/29516093/how-to-redirect-to-a-external-404-page-python-flask): This thread was used to create the route for custom 404 page.

 * [W3Schools](https://www.w3schools.com/howto/howto_js_toggle_password.asp): Code used to show/hide password inputs from here.